venkatesh551/goals/CP/Alg-DS-Notes.md

 1. complete edx course
 2. complete sedgewick book, vedio lectures   (including problems)
-3. complete CLRS book  (including problems)
-4. complete CP-3 book  (including problems)
+3. complete CP-3 book  (including problems)
-5. Programming pearls
+only concept from CLRS

 If you're changing the world, you're working on important things.
 You're excited to get up in the morning.